freshflick/VirusTotal-Discord-Bot/README.md

 ## Usage:
 To use, simply invite the bot to your server and use the slash command /upload_file to upload the file for scanning.
 [TO BE IMPLEMENTED]

+- The file bot.py contains the source code for the bot.
+- The .env file, which should contain the bot token, guild ID, and VirusTotal API key, is not included.
+- Anyone wishing to use the bot must create their own .env file and add the respective fields.

 ## Screenshots:
 - File check in-progress: